 Can you build muscle after 50?

-Not only can you build muscle at any age, but it’s probably the most important way you can get fit over 50.
-For many reasons, some form of strength and resistance training is essential as we age, but it all comes back to this: stronger muscles = stronger bones = fewer injuries.
+You can build muscle at any age, but it’s probably the most important way to get fit over fifty.
+Simply put, some form of strength and resistance training is essential as we age because stronger muscles = stronger bones = fewer injuries.

-“Strength training is SO important for everyone, especially as we age.
-We start to lose 3-5% of our muscle each decade after the age of 30 – unless we strength train on a regular basis!” – Pam Sherman, wellness coach.
+As wellness coach Pam Sherman notes, “Strength training is SO important for everyone, especially as we age.
+We start to lose 3-5% of our muscle each decade after the age of 30 – unless we strength train on a regular basis!”

 The importance of regaining flexibility after 50